Saenz-Lab/Saenz-Lab.github.io/index.md

 ---

 <section class="hero">
-  <h1>We study how membranes encode cellular function, and how to engineer them.</h1>
+  <h1>We study the design principles of cellular membranes, and how to engineer them.</h1>
   <p>
-    The Saenz Lab combines lipid biochemistry, membrane biophysics, and synthetic genomics to understand how membrane composition shapes phenotype, and to build programmable membranes for synthetic cells.
+    The Saenz Lab combines lipid biochemistry, membrane biophysics, and synthetic genomics to understand how membrane composition shapes membrane phenotype, and to build programmable membranes for synthetic cells.
   </p>
 </section>